cirept/salesforceToolbar/README.md

 ## Don't Have Tampermonkey Installed???

-1. Open this link in a new tab https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en
+1. Open this link in a new tab<br>
+https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

 2. Click the '+ ADD TO CHROME' button